-SDG 16 encounters significant challenges, with no targets currently on track.387 This lack of progress is evident in the 50% surge in civilian deaths in 2022, the global displacement of 104.8 million individuals by the end of 2022, and the identification of nearly 200,000 trafficking victims between 2017 and 2020.388
+SDG 16 encounters significant challenges, with no targets ment of 104.8 million individuals by the end of 2022, and the

-Al's connection with SDG 16 is well-documented, with numerous use cases in Al repositories: 5 out of 40 in the Al for Good: Inno-vate for Impact, 389 and approximately 135 use cases out of 408 in the UN Activities on Al.390 This highlights the significance of Al for SDG 16 and underscores the critical role of strong and inclusive institutions in Al development.
-Specifically, Al applications include driving efficient and equitable justice, 391 improving government record-keeping and identification processes, 392 enhancing national security through crime prediction, and detecting money laundering activities.393
+Al's connection with SDG 16 is well-documented, with numerous use cases in Al repositories: 5 out of 40 in the Al for Good: Innovate for Impact, 389 and approximately 135 use cases out of 408 in the UN Activities on Al. 390 This highlights the significance of Al for SDG 16 and underscores the critical role of strong and inclusive institutions in AI development.
+Specifically, AI applications include driving efficient and equitable justice, 391 improving government record-keeping and identification processes, 392 enhancing national security through crime prediction, and detecting money laundering activities.393

 Al presents both opportunities and challenges in achieving SDG 16.
 On one hand, Al can provide governments with tools to enhance public safety and justice.
-On the other hand, it could also be exploited for governmental abuse.394 A key area where Al intersects with governance is through its use in social media, which can influence citizen behavior by polarizing opinions.395 Recommendation algorithms often reinforce users' interests by repeatedly exposing them to the same content (creating echo chambers) and limiting access to diverse viewpoints (filter bubbles).
-This restricts citizens' exposure to new ideas and credible information, potentially deepening extreme beliefs.396 The spread of misinformation through Al-generated content, such as deepfakes or biased data, complicates the process of discerning truth.397
+On the other hand, it could also be exploited for governmental abuse.394 A key area where Al intersects with governance is through its use in social media, which can influence citizen behavior by polarizing opinions.
+395 Recommendation algorithms often reinforce users' interests by repeatedly exposing them to the same content (creating echo chambers) and limiting access to diverse viewpoints (filter bubbles).
+This restricts citizens' exposure to new ideas and credible information, potentially deepening extreme beliefs.396 The spread of misinformation through Al-generated content, such as deepfakes or biased data, complicates the process of discerning truth.
+397

 This not only undermines social cohesion but also impacts individuals and the legal system.
-Detecting deepfakes, for instance, requires specialized tools, making it difficult for people to verify the authenticity of information.398 Lastly, the centralization of AI ownership by a few entities can restrict participation, both among countries and individuals.399 This consolidation of power may lead to limitations in social systems, as those who control AI could influence who benefits and who is excluded from its advancements.
+Detecting deepfakes, for instance, requires specialized tools, making it difficult for people to verify the authenticity of information.
+398 Lastly, the centralization of Al ownership by a few entities can restrict participation, both among countries and individuals.
+399 This consolidation of power may lead to limitations in social systems, as those who control Al could influence who benefits and who is excluded from its advancements.

-- Data privacy: Lack of trust in data sharing could reduce the potential of smart cities.400 Governments should make sure to create an appropriate privacy framework to avoid any problems with the over-sharing of data. - User-centric: Align the development of AI solutions with UNESCO's Recommendation on the Ethics of Artificial Intelligence' that human dignity is maintained.401
+- Data privacy: Lack of trust in data sharing could reduce the potential of smart cities. ${}^{400}\text{Governments}$ should make sure to create an appropriate privacy framework to avoid any problems with the over-sharing of data. - User-centric: Align the development of AI solutions with UNESCO's Recommendation on the Ethics of Artificial Intelligence' that human dignity is maintained.
+401